Randle, Barrett help Knicks rally to beat Heat 124-121

 TIP-INS:

-Heat: Coach Erik Spoelstra said Justice Winslow went too see a back specialist.
+Heat: Spoelstra said Justice Winslow went to see a back specialist.
 Winslow played last Wednesday at Indiana after missing 15 games due to a lower back bone bruise.

 UP NEXT: